By Ryan Nau

-Using expressions and expression controls can establish complex animations, movements or randomness to layers without you having to manually set keyframes.
+Expression is the script language of After Effects, which allows components of your movie to be controlled/animated by typing in a script language specific to that control point.
+Using expressions and expression controls can establish complex animations, movements or randomness to your layers without you having to manually set keyframes.
 Once you have learned some of the basic techniques for using expressions you’ll ask yourself, how was I not using expressions before?
 Let’s create a new composition and a new solid.
 Hit the letter “T” to pull up the Opacity control.

 To open-up your Expression field, Alt-click on the stopwatch next to the word opacity.
 After Effects will open a text area where we can now type in a programmed expression that After Effects can read.
 It will also open-up four options for your expression.
 Each of these options can be enabled and disabled depending on if you need them or not.

 - Switches the expression on or off, but the expression in the text area will remain.

 - A Diagram that offers more control when needed.

 - Pick-Whip tool which is great for creating Universal Expressions.

 - Opens a palette of expressions that you can use if you understand what they do.

 Now place your cursor inside the text area and type 50, hit return.
 You have just placed the value of your Opacity to 50 or 50%.
 You can create mathematical formulas and have After Effects calculate them for you.
 For instance, if you place 25+75 and hit enter, what happens?